 Can I use Zenvpn chrome extension with other browsers?

 This extension is designed for Chromium-based browsers like Google Chrome, Edge, Opera, and Brave.
 If you need coverage beyond Chrome, consider a system-wide VPN client or an extension available for your browser.
-Pia extension chrome VPN extension guide: setup, security features, speed tips, and best practices in 2025

 How do I fix DNS leaks with Zenvpn chrome extension?

 Enable DNS leak protection in the extension’s settings and verify via a DNS leak test.
 If leaks persist, ensure the extension is up to date, and consider using a different server or contacting support.
+Vpn microsoft edge android guide to secure browsing on Android with Edge VPNs and practical setup 2026

 What’s the difference between Zenvpn chrome extension and a full VPN app?